RoboMico/robomico.cn/static-pages/privacy-policy.md

 This is a static blog website built with Jekyll and do not upload or collect any personal information from users.

+PWA feature is enabled on this site, which may access to your local storage for caching pages to speed up loading.

 To enhance user experience, the site integrates some online services provided by third parties, whose providers may collect and store some of your information while you browse the site.

 ## About Third-Party Services